MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/sdk/getting-started/react-native.md

 * You are targeting devices that are running on Android Version 4.0.3/API level 15 or later, or iOS version 8.0 or later.
 * The default way to use the SDK requires [Cocoapods](https://cocoapods.org).
 Nonetheless, it is possible to link the SDK manually.

-## 2. Create your app in the Mobile Center Portal to optain the App Secret
+## 2. Create your app in the Mobile Center Portal to obtain the App Secret

 If you have already created your app in the Mobile Center portal, you can skip this step.